 Mature larvae spin cocoons to pupate within.
-The silk-like strands get tightly bound into the carpet fibers, further limiting the efficacy of vacuuming.
+The silk-like strands get tightly bound into carpet fibers, further limiting the efficacy of vacuuming.
 Only the cocoons located near carpet’s canopy will be removed.
 The depth fleas pupate at largely depends upon carpet type.
 At most, vacuuming can remove 63.8% of cocooned stages.

 How Often to Vacuum for Fleas

-Since eggs are the easiest stage to remove, it’s best to vacuum often enough to eliminate new eggs before they hatch.
+Since eggs are the easiest stage to remove, it’s best to vacuum often enough to eliminate them before they hatch.
 In homes, flea eggs hatch 2-3 days after being laid.
 Thus, it’s recommended to vacuum at least every other day.
 A large portion of the new generation will be eliminated before they can get a foothold.